chagynton-WORDSSCRAPER/Hide-AmazonPrimeVideo-UI/README.md

 I modify it for AmazonPrimeVideo.

-Browser extension for hiding/showing Funimation UI.
+Browser extension for hiding/showing AmazonPrimeVideo UI.
 Useful when taking screenshots of videos.